This is part one of a three-part series on glyphosate. Part two can be read here.

 But because of ONE small test done on 300 soybeans in 2011, the USDA doesn't bother to test for pesticides in one of the world's most comprehensive food testing report.
 This is the only glyphosate test that has been done in the 25-year history of the pesticide program.

 If you don't believe, check the report yourself.
-Here is the latest report, all 193 pages.
+Here is the latest report download the report and do a search for glyphosate.

 Despite the glyphosate not being tested by the USDA in their annual pesticide report, Monsanto asked the EPA to raise tolerance levels for the Roundup in 2013.
 The EPA agreed to increase their tolerance levels (29).
 Should the USDA ever add glyphosate to their annual pesticide testing, consumers need to be aware that the tolerance levels are already above many countries around the world.